Skip to main content

 • SMS (studies): duration of mobility between 3 and 12 months

-• SMP (Practice / internship): duration of the mobility between 2 and 12 months.
-The calculation is made by the software from date to date, if you miss a day, you will not receive anything.
-It is worthwhile to modify the agreement to have 2 full months.
+• SMP (practice / internship): duration of mobility between 2 and 12 months.
+The calculation is made by the software from date to date, so if you miss a day, you'll get nothing.
+It's worth modifying the agreement to get 2 full months.

 During international exchanges, the student:

-• He/she does not pay the registration fees at the partner university
+• Does not pay tuition fees at the partner university

 Specific Erasmus + grant

-For example, a Bachelor's degree student can take part in different types of exchanges during his or her studies:
+For example, a Bachelor's student can take part in a number of different exchanges during his or her degree course:

-And if the student goes on to a Master's degree, he/she can again carry out a study mobility, an internship or a combination of both.
+And if the student goes on to do a Master's degree, he or she can again take part in a study or internship mobility program, or a combination of the 2.

 When a student participates in the Erasmus + program:

-• He/she does not pay the registration fees at the partner university
+• They do not pay tuition fees at the partner university.

-• Your ERASMUS mobility contract must be signed by all parties before the mobility .It is sent by the DRI when the notification of the ERASMUS grant is received shortly before the mobility.
+• Your ERASMUS mobility contract must be signed IN PAPER by all parties prior to your mobility .It is sent by the DRI when the ERASMUS grant is awarded, shortly before departure.
+If the mobility contract is not signed before departure, your grant may be cancelled.

-It must be sent in hard copy with original signatures by registered mail to
+It must be sent in hard copy with original signatures by recorded delivery to

 International Relations Department